 There are many resources available to small businesses during this time.

-- The Senate approved an additional $310 billion for the Paycheck Protection Program.
-The bill is expected to be signed into law this week.
+- Paycheck Protection Program Loans The Senate approved an additional $310 billion for the Paycheck Protection Program.
 Please contact us if you have questions or would like assistance related to applying for a loan under this program.
-More information can be found here.
-Paycheck Protection Program Loans

 - The Minnesota Department of Employment and Economic Development announced the availability of SBA Economic Injury Disaster Loans for Minnesota businesses.
 These low-interest loans of up to $2 million to small businesses and most private nonprofit organizations may be used toward working capital to meet needs such as payroll, accounts payable and fixed debt payments that can’t be paid due to the COVID-19 pandemic.
 Click here

 - The U.S. Chamber of Commerce guide to Coronavirus Emergency loans for small businesses is available to download here.

 - The AICPA Private Companies Practice Section has developed resources to help you talk with your clients about the US Small Business Administration's Paycheck Protection Program.
 These include payroll calculators, a sample application and more.
 Encourage your clients to act quickly as funds are limited.

 - U.S. Small Business FAQ regarding participation of Faith-Based Organizations in PPP and EIDL.
 Click here